 A traditional Prolog source file contains Prolog clauses and directives, but no module-declaration.
 They are normally loaded using consult/1 or ensure_loaded/1.
+Currently, a non-module file can only be loaded into a single module.2

 A module Prolog source file starts with a module declaration.
 The subsequent Prolog code is loaded into the specified module and only the public predicates are made available to the context loading the module.
 Module files are normally loaded using use_module/[1, 2].
 See chapter 5 for details.